-Word order

-All words that are read correctly but in the wrong order are scored as incorrect.
+Word orderAll words that are read correctly but in the wrong order are scored as incorrect.

-Passage Student Says Scoring Procedure Score The green park has flowers.
-"The park green has flowers."
-The green park has flowers.
-3 /5
+Passage Student Says Scoring Procedure Score

+The green park "The park green The gr e en p a rk 3 /5

+has flowers. has flowers." has flowers.

-Omitted words are scored as incorrect.
+OmissionsOmitted words are scored as incorrect.
 If a student skips an entire row, cross out the row and mark the skipped words incorrect.